CS

 Best Chinese car overall: BYD Sealion 7

-The BYD Sealion 7 is the car that best sums up why Chinese brands are winning.
-It is a mid-size electric SUV with up to 502km of WLTP range, strong performance (the Performance variant does 0–100 in 4.5 seconds with dual motors), a long equipment list and a five-star ANCAP rating, from $49,990 before on-road costs.
-That is thousands less than the Tesla Model Y it directly targets, and significantly more car for the money than the Kia EV6 or Hyundai IONIQ 5 at the same money.
+The BYD Sealion 7 Premium is the car that best sums up why Chinese brands are winning.
+It is a mid-size electric SUV with 482 km of WLTP range, a long equipment list and a five-star ANCAP rating (2025), from $54,990 before on-road costs.
+The dual-motor Performance at $63,990 does 0–100 in 4.5 seconds and 390 kW, and trades range for it: 456 km, not more.
+That entry price is $10,910 less than the Tesla Model Y RWD ($65,900) it directly targets, and it undercuts the Korean pair it is usually cross-shopped against by more again: the Kia EV6 Air RWD is $72,590 and the Hyundai IONIQ 5 Dynamiq RWD is $76,200.
+Those two are not "the same money", which is worth saying plainly, though both do more range for it (541 km and 433 km respectively).
 Standard kit includes 19-inch alloys, a 15.6-inch rotating touchscreen, panoramic glass roof, ventilated and heated front seats, vegan leather upholstery and Level 2 driver assistance.
+Both variants charge at up to 150 kW DC.

 It is not perfect.
 The cabin design is conservative compared to Hyundai's IONIQ 5, the rear seat lacks recline adjustment, and Apple CarPlay / Android Auto support arrived late through OTA update rather than at launch.
 But the value is hard to argue with and the long-distance refinement is genuinely surprising.
 Read our full BYD Sealion 7 review and the Sealion 7 vs Model Y comparison for the side-by-side.